Pylons/pyramid/docs/narr/views.rst

 The ``Mako`` template renderer is a renderer which renders a Mako template.
 When used, the view must return a Response object or a Python *dictionary*.
 The dictionary items will then be used in the global template space.
-If the view callable returns anything but a Response object or a dictionary, an error will be raised.
+If the view callable returns anything but a Response object, or a dictionary, an error will be raised.

 When using the ``renderer`` attribute to specify a Mako template, the template